 Bonus Tip: How to Build Value When Showing Rentals

-When showing properties to prospective tenants, it's important that you build value in the eyes of the prospect.
+When showing properties to prospective tenants, you must build value in the eyes of the prospect.
 Three ways you can build value are:

 - Building interest or excitement in the property,